-The 2025 event will now be the third event in the series, bringing together CE's, decision makers, Boards and senior and emerging leaders to delve into the contemporary challenges we face.
-As one of the largest employment sectors in the Australian economy, the value and impact that community organisations bring to society, governments and the Australian people is clearer now than ever before.
+The 2025 event will be the third in a series, bringing together CE's, decision makers, Boards and senior and emerging leaders to delve into the contemporary challenges we face, within the for-purpose sector.

 We will come together again at Uniting Communities U City building for this interactive conference, where our exciting line-up of speakers and panellists, including high-profile keynotes and experts at the forefront of research, will share their knowledge on capacity building and opportunities for innovation.